FEniCS/dolfinx/demo/pde/stokes-stabilized/python/documentation.rst

 	from dolfin import *

 In this example, different boundary conditions are prescribed on different parts of the boundaries.
 This information must be made available to the solver.
 One way of doing this, is to tag the different sub-regions with different (integer) labels.
-DOLFIN provides a class :py:class:`MeshFunction <dolfin.cpp.mesh.MeshFunction>` which is useful for these types of operations: instances of this class represents a function over mesh entities (such as over cells or over facets).
+DOLFIN provides a class :py:class:`MeshFunction <dolfin.cpp.mesh.MeshFunction>` which is useful for these types of operations: instances of this class represent functions over mesh entities (such as over cells or over facets).
 Mesh and mesh functions can be read from file in the following way:

 .. code-block:: python

 	# Load mesh and subdomains
 	mesh = Mesh("dolfin_fine.xml.gz")
 	sub_domains = MeshFunction("size_t", mesh, "dolfin_fine_subdomains.xml.gz")

-Next, we define a :py:class:`MixedFunctionSpace <dolfin.functions.functionspace.MixedFunctionSpace>` composed of a :py:class:`VectorFunctionSpace <dolfin.functions.functionspace.VectorFunctionSpace>` and a :py:class:`FunctionSpace <dolfin.cpp.function.FunctionSpace>`, both of continuous piecewise linears.
+Next, we define a :py:class:`MixedFunctionSpace
+<dolfin.functions.functionspace.MixedFunctionSpace>` composed of a
+:py:class:`VectorFunctionSpace
+<dolfin.functions.functionspace.VectorFunctionSpace>` and a
+:py:class:`FunctionSpace <dolfin.cpp.function.FunctionSpace>`, both of
+continuous piecewise linears.

 .. code-block:: python